Research Article

 The research manuscript should have the following sections: Title, Authors’ names and Institutional affiliation(s), Corresponding author’s email, Abstract, Key words, Introduction, Materials & Methods, Results, Discussion, Conclusion and Recommendations, Acknowledgement, References.

-Main section headings in the manuscript should be in bold, left aligned and of sentence case.
-Minimize use of scientific names in the title.
-Subsections (also in bold) may be included and only the first letter of the subsection should be capitalized.
-All sections in the manuscript should be written in a narrative, and the use of bullets is extremely discouraged.
+Main and sub-section headings in the manuscript should be in bold, left aligned and of sentence case.
+All sections in the manuscript should be written in a narrative, and the use of bullets is discouraged.
+Use no more than three levels of displayed headings.

 Title

-The title should be brief and no more than 15 words.
+The title should be concise and informative, no more than 15 words in sentence case.
 It should clearly describe the overall content of the manuscript.
 A clear link should be evident between the title, objective, findings and conclusions.

-Author list: Use author full legal name in the order the names should be published; do not use initials.
+Author list: Use author full legal name, starting with the first name (maximum of three names); do not use initials.

 Corresponding author: Include full name and email address